Betsy Hassett: Early life

-University of California, Berkeley Golden Bears, 2009–2012
+College career

 Hassett attended the University of California, Berkeley where she played for the California Golden Bears from 2009 to 2012.
 Due to injuries, Hassett had limited playing time in her first year but in her second year she played in 15 games, starting 11 and was the sole Bear on the Pac-10 all-academic second team.
 During her junior year, she played in all 22 matches with 18 starts in the midfield.
 She was a Second-Team All-Pac-12 selection and Third Team NSCAA Scholar All-American.
 She was also named to the 2011 Pac-12 All-Academic team.
 As a senior, Hassett started in nineteen of the twenty regular season games.
 From her central mid-field position she scored 6 goals and assisted on 5 goals.
 She was one of only two California players earning highest All Pac-12 honours by being named to the All-Pac-12 First Team.